 Availability: Out of stock

-One of the Lianhe Zaobao’s picks for its “Books of 2016”, Chou Sing Chu Foundation’s latest book about 50 bookstores compels active remembrance, helping memory and history to come alive.
+One of the Lianhe Zaobao’s picks for its “Books of 2016”, Passage of Time is a book about 50 bookstores that compels active remembrance, helping memory and history to come alive.

 Out of stock

 Singapore’s bookstore industry has a rich history that can be traced back to the late 19th century.
 Yet, in a city of rapid development, much of this history remains invisible in the urban landscape.
 Passage of Time was published by Chou Sing Chu Foundation as part of its efforts to document and preserve this history.
 Primarily detailing the histories of 50 bookstores in Singapore, it spans different eras, from the age of the five major Chinese bookstores to the development of local textbooks to the decline of the local bookstore industry and the emergence of independent bookstores, Passage of Time offers a historical picture of literature, culture and education in Singapore.